dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 fast container ships together in fast convoys, but then I double the number of targets, cut the defences for each in half, and make it much more difficult for the escorts to hear anything.
-But the guys in Europe are desperate for supplies!
-Aaarrggghhh!
+But the guys in Europe are desperate for supplies\!
+Aaarrggghhh\!

 Nearly ready to go here too, after \~ 4 to 5 evenings of looking at it.